PentagramCode/tbg-backend/README.md

 # Environment

+Remember to create the .env file in the root folder of the project.
 Required variables to be used on your local development:

 - PORT
 - MONGODB_URI_PROD
 - MONGODB_URI_DEV
+- SECRETORPRIVATEKEY
 # Setup

 1. Clone the respository